 They think South Africa is an amazing country probably because of the Safari but also think South Africa is doomed and not safe.
 I think the South African government needs a good PR team because this thought is not good.
 The autocomplete suggestions for Ghana indicate that most google users do not even know whether the word “Ghana is the name of a food or a place.

-The suggestions for Nigeria largely indicate that the majority of Nigerian Google users are unemployed and are looking for uniform jobs.
+The suggestions for Nigeria largely indicate that the many Nigerian Google users are unemployed and many are looking for uniform jobs.
 Most Google users (Africans probably) admires South Africa and are wondering if the country is a developed country or a third world country.

-Nigerians like calling their Nigeria, “the Giant of Africa”.
-However, Google is suggesting that Nigerians are not too sure if Nigeria is truly, the giant of Africa thus questions like “is South Africa better than Nigeria?”
+Nigerians like calling their country, “the Giant of Africa”.
+However, Google is suggesting that Nigerians are not too sure if Nigeria is truly, the giant of Africa thus them asking questions like “is South Africa better than Nigeria?”
 “Is Ghana better than Nigeria?”
 “Is Ghana richer than Nigeria”.